The General Data Protection Regulation (GDPR) has applied in the UK since 25 May 2018.

 What About PECR?

 The EU will reform the Privacy & Electronic Communications Regulation.
 Draft legislation has been published and this seems to retain b2b marketing's opt-out regime.
 Solicitors Bird & Bird have had a good look at the draft legislation and their conclusions are in this news article .
 But nothing is certain until the EU decides on a definitive draft version and then the legislation must be passed.
-This seems likely to be decided after October 2019 and after the UK leaves the EU.
+This seems likely to be decided in late 2020, and it is unclear whether the UK will follow the EU's reformed PECR or not.